sergei-maertens/django-ponyjs/docs/rest_client/usage.rst

 However, it's also possible to call ``.get`` without parameters on a queryset, and it works similar as Django: it will return the only object matching.
-It's possible that this will throw ``MultipleObjectsReturned`` or ``DoesNotExist`` exceptions if the queryset was not correctly constructred.
+It's possible that this will throw ``MultipleObjectsReturned`` or ``DoesNotExist`` exceptions if the queryset was not correctly constructed.

 .. code-block:: js

     let promise = Pizza.objects.filter({id: 10}).get();

+.. _rest-client-usage-promises:

 Promises
 --------